rpaulos/university-belt-express/README.md

 ## Student-Friendly Food Delivery App

 ## Overview
 **UBELT-ExPress** is a **food delivery application** inspired by **Foodpanda**, made specifically for students within the **U-Belt** area of Manila.
 It’s designed to offer a fast, convenient, and budget-conscious way to order food from nearby restaurants.
-The project is currently in the early stages, with the **UI design** and **Entity Relationship Diagram (ERD)** in progress.
-Future plans include implementing key features similar to Foodpanda, such as restaurant listings, place orders, and a built in e-wallet.
+The project is in the early stages, with the **UI design** and **Entity Relationship Diagram (ERD)** in progress.
+Plans include implementing key features like Foodpanda, such as restaurant listings, placing orders, and a built-in e-wallet.

 (This project is not intended to create and deliver actual orders.)